things-to-do

 8. Orange Square (Plaza de los Naranjos)

 Sunset in Marbella's Old Town is a different experience.
-The narrow streets don't offer direct sea views, but as golden hour light floods Plaza de los Naranjos, the whitewashed buildings and orange trees glow with warm color.
+The narrow streets don't offer direct sea views, but as golden hour light floods Plaza de los Naranjos, the whitewashed buildings and orange trees glow with warm colour.

 This is less about watching the sun drop and more about experiencing the magic of evening light transforming an already beautiful space.
 Grab a table at one of the terrace restaurants and watch the square come alive.
+The restaurants facing west catch the best light.

 9. Nikki Beach Marbella